terryma/snoocore/oauth-implicit.md

 var deauthPromise = reddit.deauth();
 ```

-Generally it is a good idea to call this everytime you are finished using the users data.
+Generally it is a good idea to call this everytime the application is finished using the users data.

 ### Renewing authentication

 Implicit auth does not have a refresh token.
-You will have to listen for an event and have the user re-authenticate with your application.
+It is possible to listen for an event and have the user re-authenticate with the application.
 For more information on this view the [Snoocore Events](events.html) documentation.